-Abstract: When studying two-level factorial designs, factorial effects are usually defined as a set of orthogonal treatment contrasts, which we refer to as the orthogonal parameterization (OP).
-While most design results and analysis strategies have been developed and understood within the scope of the OP, a more appropriate alternative in some situations is the baseline parameterization (BP).
-In this study, we examine the relationship between the OP and the BP, which allows us to better understand the relatively unexplored BP.
-In addition to being insightful, this relationship is useful in design construction.
-The design properties considered here are estimability, optimality, and robustness.
-We find that a general class of Rechtschaffner designs exhibit robust properties under the BP.
+Abstract: When studying two-level factorial designs, the most commonly adopted definition of factorial effects is a set of orthogonal treatment contrasts, which we refer to as the orthogonal parameterization (OP).
+While most design results and analysis strategies have been developed and understood within the scope of OP, a more appropriate alternative in some situations is the baseline parameterization (BP).
+In this paper, we study the relationship between the OP and the BP, which allows us to better understand the relatively unexplored BP.
+Besides being insightful, this relationship is very useful in design construction.
+Design properties considered here are estimability, optimality and robustness.
+Worth noting is a general class of Rechtschaffer designs for their robust properties under the BP.